Thesis I

 The aspiration is abundance—the awe someone feels when they realize this extraordinary thing was given to them freely, and the impulse that creates to give onward themselves.
 That impulse is one of the most powerful forces available.
 You can't manufacture it through pricing.

-But a person building this also needs to eat, to take care of the people around them, to fund the causes they believe in.
+But the people building this also need to eat, to take care of the people around them, to fund the causes they believe in.
 Pretending those costs don't exist doesn't serve the abundance model.
 It just makes it unsustainable.
 The resolution isn't purity.
 It's honesty.

 There's a version of the near future where AI's extraordinary power concentrates further—where a handful of companies own the intelligence layer, where the tools that could liberate instead create deeper dependency.